raberik98/CC_ProgBasic_Exercise_01/README.md

     if warning then to "warning",
     and if it's danger then to "danger".

-5; Implement a feature where the hight of the "sensor-current" changes when the "sensor-value" changes to the exact same value in %.
+5; Implement a feature where the height of the "sensor-current" changes when the "sensor-value" changes to the exact same value in %.
-    For example if the value is 50 than the hight of the "sensor-current" is 50%, if the value is 70 than the hight of the "sensor-current" is 70%.
+    For example if the value is 50 than the height of the "sensor-current" is 50%, if the value is 70 than the height of the "sensor-current" is 70%.

 6; Check the already implemented function which is triggered by pressing the "btn-save" button.
     Explain what happens when does this function run and what happens.